 The moments immediately following a car accident are scary and confusing.
 Accident victims are dealing with injuries.
-Due to the chaos that ensues after a car accident, it’s important drivers are aware of the right steps to take after an accident.
+Due to the chaos that ensues after a car accident, drivers must know the proper steps to take after an accident.

 The first step is to stop and report the accident if there are injuries or property damage.
 This is the law in North Carolina, and failing to do so could hurt your case later on.
-North Carolina law also requires you to provide reasonable assistance to anyone who is hurt, such as calling for medical help.
-If possible, move all vehicles out of the way of traffic, so they don’t block the road and cause a secondary accident.
+North Carolina law also requires you to provide reasonable assistance to anyone injured, such as calling for medical help.
+If possible, move all vehicles out of the way of traffic so they don’t block the road and cause a secondary accident.

 If you need emergency medical assistance, do not refuse it.
 Now is not the time to act tough.
 Contact Elmore and Smith Law Firm, PC today!

-If you are able to remain on the scene, the next step is to exchange information with the other drivers.
+If you can remain on the scene, the next step is to exchange information with the other drivers.
 You should exchange your names, addresses, driver’s license numbers, license plate numbers, and insurance information.
 Consider simply using your phone to take pictures of their documents.
 While collecting information, also get the names and contact information of anyone who witnessed the accident.

 While waiting for the police, take as many pictures as you can, if possible.
-Be sure to take pictures of any injuries, property damage to any vehicle, and any other important elements of the accident scene.
+Be sure to take photos of any injuries, property damage to any vehicle, and any other essential elements of the accident scene.
 Make sure you take pictures of anything that could indicate how the accident happened, such as skid marks on the road.

-Once the police have arrived and taken your statement, you’ve collected all the information you need, and you’ve taken pictures, you need to seek medical treatment.
-In emergency situations, this step is necessary even before the other steps are completed.
-Seeking medical attention is important not only for your health, but for your accident claim, too.
+Once the police have arrived and taken your statement, you’ve collected all the information you need, and you’ve taken pictures, you must seek medical treatment.
+This step is necessary in emergencies even before the other steps are completed.
+Seeking medical attention is essential not only for your health but for your accident claim, too.